splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 Kai navigates to the built-in APM service endpoint dashboard for :strong:`cartservice:GetCart` using the following steps:

 #.
-From the :strong:`APM` landing page, click the :guilabel:`Dashboards` icon in the left navigation bar.
+From the :strong:`APM` landing page, select the :guilabel:`Dashboards` icon in the left navigation bar.

 #.
 Search :strong:`APM` in the search bar.